bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/night_mode_view.png)

 The coupled simulator supports both day and night-time settings.
 Figure above shows a view of the night mode.
 Figure below shows the top view of the environment.
 It is a model of a city centre containing:
+- Netwrok of 2-lane roads
-- a road network with static objects liked parked cars, trees, advertisements
+- Static objects (buildings, parked cars, trees, advertisements)
-- 10 intersections with traffic lights that can be turned on and off before the experiment or programmatically in real-time.
+- 10 intersections with traffic lights that can be turned on and off before the experiment or programmatically in real-time
 - 34 zebra crossings

 Drivable cars:
-- small (Smart Fortwo)
+- small (similar to Smart Fortwo)
-- medium (Pontiac GTO)
+- medium (similar to Pontiac GTO)
-- large (Nissan Datsun)
+- large (similar to Nissan Datsun)

 Cars that are not controlled by the human participants can be instructed to follow a trajectory before the experiment or can be programmed to respond to other road users.
 The advertisements are programmable and can be used as visual distractions (e.g., for research on visual attention distribution).